-The next addition to The Basics of Blog Monetization Series is all about affiliate links!
+The next addition to The Basics of Blog Monetization Series is all about blog affiliate links!

 When used properly (and ethically), affiliate links can be a wonderful stream of revenue for your blog.
 Affiliate links account for about a third of my overall income.
 (It’s interesting, no matter what I do, my income is almost perfectly split into thirds between affiliate links, sponsored posts, and ad revenue.
 It’s been like that for years!)